daniellerch/daniellerch.github.io/index.md

 - **[Python JPEG Toolbox](https://github.com/daniellerch/python-jpeg-toolbox)**: Toolbox for accessing low level JPEG information (DCT coefficients, quantization tables, ...) with Python.
 Its interface is similar to the well-known Matlab JPEG Toolbox.
   <br>[ *Updated on 2020-03-23* ]

-- **[PySTC](https://github.com/daniellerch/pySTC)**: Python interface to Syndrome Trellis Codes (C++), presented in the paper "[Minimizing Additive Distortion in Steganography using Syndrome-Trellis Codes](https://ieeexplore.ieee.org/document/5740590)" by Tomáš Filler, Jan Judas and Jessica Fridrich".
+- **[PySTC](https://github.com/daniellerch/pySTC)**: Python interface to Syndrome Trellis Codes (C++), presented in the paper "[Minimizing Additive Distortion in Steganography using Syndrome-Trellis Codes](https://ieeexplore.ieee.org/document/5740590)" by Tomáš Filler, Jan Judas and Jessica Fridrich.
   <br>[ *Updated on 2019-03-18* ]

 - **[Stego Retweet](https://github.com/daniellerch/stego-retweet)**: A tool for hiding messages in Twitter using retweets.
 Using a list of hashtags provided by the user, this tool finds and retweets some tweets containing especial words.
 This allows to hide a message that can be read by the user who has the password.
 The capacity is of two characters per retweet.